gnosia93/tera-to-redshift/README.md

 - a bunch of summary table exists (only insert) : daily, monthly.

 @@@ sales_fact @@@
 To develope migration strategy, picked sales fact table which has a large amount of data volume.
+Below mutli dimension diagram is fake and just showne in order to improve your understandings.

 ![](https://github.com/gnosia93/tera-to-redshift/blob/main/fact-design.png)